mubashirzamir/docker-compose-laravel/README.md

 # TODOS

+## Completed

--[x] Remove delegations from compose-development?
+-[x] Remove delegations from compose-development
 -[x] Dev down command as well.
 -[x] Add instruction to change permissions for exec files or make them executable by default.
--[x] Change all docker-compose commands to docker compose to reduce dependencies -[x] Resolve issues with Vite and hot module reloading -[ ] Check with React
+-[x] Change all docker-compose commands to docker compose to reduce dependencies -[x] Resolve issues with Vite and hot module reloading -[x] Explore installation via Laravel installer instead of Composer -[x] Check with React (Checked with Inertia and React)

+## Pending

+### Performance
+-[ ] Setup is horribly slow with Inertia + React with WSL2 (https://github.com/vitejs/vite/discussions/9155).

+### Environment & Configuration
 -[ ] Fix `COMPOSE_COMPOSER_VERSION` behavior
--[ ] Require the env file for the docker compose command -[ ] Database
+-[ ] Make laravel installer version configurable as well `COMPOSE_LARAVEL_INSTALLER_VERSION` -[ ] Require the env file for the docker compose command.
+What did I mean by this?
+-[ ] Bump npm version

+### Database & Testing
+-[ ] Test if database works
+-[ ] Check if testing works
+-[ ] PHP Debugger with PHPStorm.
+How would that work?

+### Architecture & Optimization
--[ ] Explore installation via Laravel installer instead of Composer -[ ] Maybe the separate containers for composer and artisan are not required.
-Why did we separate them?
+-[ ] Maybe the separate containers for composer, artisan, npm and laravel are not required.
+Can we consolidate them?
--[ ] PHP Debugger
--[ ] Testing
--[ ] Impact of delegations and caching of volumes in composer-development.yml -[ ] Bump npm version
+-[ ] Impact of delegations and caching of volumes in composer-development.yml

 # docker-compose-laravel
 Docker compose workflow for Laravel development using the following services: